xdy/xdy-pf2e-workbench/README.md

       won't get any further updates.)
 Post remaster use ```canvas.tokens.controlled.forEach(x=>x.actor.spellcasting.refocus({all:true}))``` instead to regain all
       focus at once for the selected tokens.
+    * "Aura: Bless" and "Aura: Protective Ward" as they are now part of the pf2e system.

 ## Installation